scalabli/quo/docs/kb.rst

 Sometimes you have different parts of your application generate a collection of key bindings.
 It is possible to merge them together through the :func:`~quo.keys.merge_key_bindings` function.
-This is preferred above passing a :class:`~quo.keys.KeyBinder` object around and having everyone populate it.
+This is preferred above passing a :class:`~quo.keys.Bind` object around and having everyone populate it.

 .. code:: python